dltj/dltj-blog/content/2022-03-10-issue-88-censorship-forgetting.md

 ## This Week's Cat
 {: #alan}
-{% include image.html wpsrc="2022/2022-03-10-alan.jpg" float="right" width="320" alt="Photograph of a black and white cat curled into a ball sleeping on a bed comforter." %}
+{{ image(float="right", width="320", localsrc="2022/2022-03-10-alan.jpg", alt="Photograph of a black and white cat curled into a ball sleeping on a bed comforter.") }}

 It is starting to feel like I need to give equal time to each feline.
 Last week featured Mittens curled up in a ball.